aerospike/act/README.md

 ### Overview
 ------------

-ACT is a program for testing flash/SSD devices for drive performance.
+ACT is a program for certifying flash/SSD devices' performance for Aerospike Database.

 Not all SSDs can handle the high volume of transactions required by high performance NOSQL databases like Aerospike Database.
-Many SSDs are rated for 100K+ reads/writes per second, but in production the actual load it can withstand for sustained loads is generally much different.
-Aerospike has tested many common SSDs in high-throughput tests and the results are shown below.
-We have also developed a certification tool that you can use to test/certify an SSD for yourself.
+Many SSDs are rated for 100K+ reads/writes per second, but in production the actual load they can withstand for sustained loads is generally much lower.
+Aerospike has tested many common SSDs in high-throughput tests and we have also developed the ACT certification tool that you can use to test/certify an SSD for yourself.
 We have found performance – especially latency – of SSDs to be highly dependent on the write load the SSD is subjected to.
 Over the first few hours, performance can still be excellent, but past the 4 to 10 hour mark (depending on the drive), performance can suffer.

 ACT is a program for testing storage device IO.
 Its primary purpose is to